 Adults ensure mealtime atmosphere is relaxed and pleasant.
 Conversations with the children and positive attitudes and behaviors are encouraged and modeled.
 Conversation does not always have to revolve around shapes, numbers and tastes.
-Use open-ended questions about anything that may interest the children such as; "What did you & your family do this weekend or last night?"
-Who is your favorite cartoon character?"
+Staff use open-ended questions that may interest the children such as; "What did you & your family do this weekend or last night?"
 Children are served all food, and the correct portion sizes, as shown on the CACFP Meal Pattern.
 Children are also encouraged to taste all foods served but never forced to eat any food.
 If a child does not want to try a particular item, he/she is not "forced" to try it.